babonet13/HostYourNode/HowTo/5_DeployContainers/readme.md

     </tbody>
 </table>

-And there is 2 tools tool for deploying:
+And there is 2 tools tool for deploying :
 * <A href="https://github.com/babonet13/HelloWorld/tree/master/App/docker">docker</A>
 * <A href="https://github.com/babonet13/HelloWorld/tree/master/App/docker-compose">docker-compose</A>

-And there is 2 deployment methods :
+And for docker there is 2 deployment methods :
 * Linux Command Line (CMD) deployement
 * Portainer Graphical Interface (GUI) deployement